Blow Up Your Video: Recording

 Writing sessions for Blow Up Your Video took place in London's Nomis Studio in July 1987, with the band convening at Studio Miraval in Le Val in Provence in the south of France in August and September with Harry Vanda and George Young, the production team behind the band's early albums.
 This was also the final studio album to feature drummer Simon Wright.

-In a 2008 Rolling Stone cover story, George Young admitted to David Fricke that the Blow Up Your Video session was when he realised his brother Malcolm, who had always been a heavy drinker, was in the grips of alcoholism: "I saw the signs.
+In a 2008 Rolling Stone cover story, George Young admitted to David Fricke that, during the Blow Up Your Video sessions, he realised his brother Malcolm, who had always been a heavy drinker, was in the grip of alcoholism: "I saw the signs.
 Malcolm had a problem.
 I said if he didn't get his act together, I was out of there.
 I don't recall it having any effect."

 The band recorded 16 tracks during the sessions, including the unreleased songs "Let It Loose" and "Alright Tonight", as well as other versions of "Heatseeker", and "That's the Way I Wanna Rock 'n' Roll".
 Two additional songs, "Snake Eye" and "Borrowed Time", were recorded but not featured on the album.
 The song "Down on the Borderline" was recorded, but not released until 1990 as a B-side.
 All three of these songs were later included on Backtracks in 2009.
 Demo tracks for the songs "Let it Loose" and "Alright Tonight" were stolen and bootlegged, so they were omitted from the final album cut.

 Blow Up Your Video is the last album to feature Brian Johnson as a lyricist/songwriter (all songs on subsequent albums were written by the Young brothers).

 The title of the album was taken from a line in the song "That's The Way I Wanna Rock 'n' Roll".
 In 1988 Angus Young explained the title to MTV Australia: "We were probably a band that's best seen in a live situation and that's how the title came about...
 'Cause everything's automatic these days.
 A kid can flick on the button on a TV, he's got a remote control and he can zoom through everything and get it coming in from all over the world.
 You can turn on your radio and get rock coming in from America.
 For us, the best thing as a band it was always we were great onstage."